Technology Tales

 14th March 2007

-Of course, without books and magazines, it is not as easy to see the possibilities and it is here where Photoshop really scores.
+Of course, without books and magazines, it is not as easy to see the possibilities, and it is here where Photoshop really scores.
 The digital photography revolution has ensured the software’s escape from the world of computing and the digital arts into photography magazines and beyond.
 These days, even conventional photography titles feature Photoshop how-to articles.
 In fact, such is the level of digital content in titles such as Photography Monthly, Practical Photography and Outdoor Photography that you hardly need to pursue the specialist digital photography titles at all.

 Speaking of photography, this is and has been my main use of digital imaging technology, be it the scanner that I use for digitising the output of my efforts in film photography or processing RAW files from my digital SLR.
 I have been using scanners since 1998 and am on my second, a CanoScan 5000F.
 The colour rendition in the output from its predecessor, a UMAX 1212U, deteriorated to the point where a replacement needed to be sought.
-As it happened, the Canon proved to be light years ahead of the UMAX, even with the latter operating properly.
+As it happened, the Canon turned out to be light years ahead of the UMAX, even with the latter operating properly.
 Incidentally, my first scanning outing was in the then current version of Photoshop (I booked some time on a scanner at the graphics centre of the university I was attending at the time and sneaked in the scanning of a photo with the journal graphic that I needed to do) - a limited affair, it has to be said - but I then reverted to things like Corel PhotoPaint and Paint Shop Pro.
-And PSP was what I was using in the main even after encountering the copy of Photoshop Elements 2 bundled with my EOS 10D.
-Elements’ cloning capabilities did tempt me though and I did acquire a Focal Press volume on the application but I somehow never took it further.
+And PSP was what I was using in the main, even after encountering the copy of Photoshop Elements 2 bundled with my EOS 10D.
+Though Elements’ cloning capabilities did tempt me though, and I did acquire a Focal Press volume on the application, I somehow never took it further.

 At the end of last year, Corel and Adobe launch new versions of PSP and Elements, respectively.
 That got me tempted by the idea of giving the whole business another look, this time in detail.
 My look at PSP XI regrettably suffered from the lack of time that I could devote to it and seeing what a book on it might have to say.
 I had more of a chance with Photoshop Elements and came away impressed with the way that it worked.
 Since then, I have been making my way through Scott Kelby’s latest Elements book and the ideas are building up.
-At the same time, I have been making good use of a Photoshop CS2 try-out and I am on the horns of a dilemma: do I splash out on CS2, do I get Elements 5 or do I await the now imminent CS3?
-You’ll notice that PSP doesn’t feature here; the amount of literature pertaining to Photoshop simply is too much to ignore and I have loads more to learn.
+At the same time, I have been making good use of a Photoshop CS2 try-out, and I am on the horns of a dilemma: do I splash out on CS2, do I get Elements 5 or do I await the now imminent CS3?
+You’ll notice that PSP doesn’t feature here; the amount of literature pertaining to Photoshop simply is too much to ignore, and I have loads more to learn.

 8th March 2007